arch-linux-calamares-installer/alci-iso/README.md

 * chaotic-mirrorlist

-Now you can add the packagename from the repo.
+You can even add packages from your own personal local repo.

-We have added a backup of the original file called original.packages.x86_64.
-We have added an example called example-packages.x86_64.

-Use meld to compare differences.

 If you know you are going to need drivers for graphical cards or NICs put them on the iso.
 I am thinking about xf86-video-intel, nvidia or other drivers.